Savvythelegend/PGDocs/docs/bootstrap.md

 :   When `walSegmentSize` is set to a value, CloudNativePG passes it to the `--wal-segsize`
     option in `initdb` (default: not set - defined by PostgreSQL as 16 megabytes).

-!!!
-Note
+:::note
-    The only two locale options that CloudNativePG implements during the `initdb` bootstrap refer to the `LC_COLLATE` and `LC_TYPE` subcategories.
+The only two locale options that CloudNativePG implements during
+    the `initdb` bootstrap refer to the `LC_COLLATE` and `LC_TYPE` subcategories.
     The remaining locale subcategories can be configured directly in the PostgreSQL configuration, using the `lc_messages`, `lc_monetary`, `lc_numeric`, and